-What is the NZeTA and IVL for New Zealand?
+A Guide to the NZeTA and IVL for New Zealand

-Some visitors and travellers transiting in New Zealand are required to have an NZeTA (New Zealand Electronic Travel Authority) as well as an IVL (International Visitor Conservation and Tourism Levy) before travelling to New Zealand.
-In this guide to the New Zealand ETA and IVL, we’ll go through who needs to request an NZeTA and IVL, how to request them, and how much they cost.
+Some visitors to New Zealand, as well as travellers transiting in New Zealand, are required to have an NZeTA (New Zealand Electronic Travel Authority) as well as pay the IVL (International Visitor Conservation and Tourism Levy) before travelling to New Zealand.
+In this guide to the NZeTA and IVL, we’ll go through who needs to request an NZeTA, who needs to pay for an IVL, how to pay for them, and how much they cost.

-The New Zealand ETA and IVL do not apply to every traveller coming to New Zealand (but the vast majority).
-You must pay for an NZeTA and IVL if you are one of the following:
+The NZeTA does not apply to every traveller coming to New Zealand (but the vast majority).
+You must pay for an NZeTA if you are one of the following:

 - A visitor to New Zealand from a visa waiver country (see list below)